jefferson-lam/quartz/content/index.md

 This space here represents for me an opportunity to share and track my own growth in my creative endeavors.
 Here, I hope it acts as an open invitation into the many winding paths throughout this garden.

 Here are some places you may want to visit:

+- [The bookshelf on the far wall](/booklist): books that currently being read, are read or are to read
+- [The film tape on the ground](/movies): movies that I've been meaning to watch